rwth-acis/Social-Bot-Framework/README.md

 |SBF_MANAGER| Address of a running SBFManager Instance.
 If not empty, the given address will be written in the "SBFManager Endpoint" fields of the frontend. | |No|

 ### Build using Grunt
-You can also build the application using Grunt.
+You can also build the application using Grunt.First make sure that you are using a compatible node version.
+The framework currently only supports up to node `^10.0.0`.
+You can check your version by running `node --version`

 First create `config.json` file in the `Utilities Frontend/app` directory.
 It should have the following content:
 ```
 {
     "syncMetaHost": "<SYNC_META_HOST>",